peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Problem Statement
-In this project a bank marketing dataset is used.
-It contains phone calls from a direct marketing compaign of a Portoguese banking institution, and can be downloaded at the following link: [dataset](<https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv>)
+In this project a bank marketing [dataset](<https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv>) is used.
+It contains phone calls from a direct marketing compaign of a Portoguese banking institution.

 The dataset has a series of information (age, job, marital, education, etc...) for a total of 32950 observations, 20 features, and a target variable (y) with two possible values: yes or no.
-The task is addressed as a classification task and the goal is to predict if a client will subscribe a term deposit (y variable)
+The task is addressed as a classification task and the goal is to predict if a client will subscribe a term deposit (y variable).

 Two different approaches have been investigated.
 The first one use a logistic regression model with hyperparameters tuning using HyperDrive, the second one use the power of AutoML.